 The ideal employee needing to learn Safety-Care are those in special education or who are working with a student where a Safety-Care plan is written into his or her IEP.
 Training is prioritized by those employees who need it most, starting with recertifications and those who need to be initially trained, such as new employees.
 In the summer of 2018, MacFalls said every paraeducator in the district was trained, whether they worked with general or special education students.

-This information is also discussed with families who have children in the district with Safety-Care as part of their Individualized Education Plan.
-Safety-Care emphasized protocol with a goal to minimize, manage and prevent certain behavior.
+MacFalls said this information is also discussed with families who have children in the district with Safety-Care as part of their Individualized Education Plan.
+Safety-Care emphasizes protocol with a goal to minimize, manage and prevent certain behavior.